UNC-Libraries/jquery.xmleditor/README.md

 If we wish to build the combined jquery.xmleditor.js yourself, you can use the provided rake script.
 With rake installed, simple type "rake" in the root directory of this project.
 Note: You'll need the sprockets gem installed for the rake task to complete properly.

+### Running tests
+At the root of the project run `python -m SimpleHTTPServer 8000` if using python 2 or `python -m http.server 8000 --bind 127.0.0.1` if using python 3.
+Then in a web browser navigate to http://127.0.0.1:8000/tests/.
+The test will run automatically.

 License Information
 ---------
 Copyright 2013 The University of North Carolina at Chapel Hill